 Timeline and Status

-The Potrero Hill Pedestrian Safety and Transit Stop Improvements project is expected to be completed by summer 2019.
+The Potrero Hill Pedestrian Safety and Transit Stop Improvements project is expected to be completed by fall 2022.

 In addition to Prop K sales tax funds, the project is also supported by SF Planning General Fund, and Lifeline Transportation Program, a grant program administered by the Transportation Authority to fund projects improving mobility for low-income residents, specifically to address issues identified through focused outreach on the target population.